 The HKCCA’s Executive Committee invites you to the following presentation, hosted by Deacons.

 Food and drinks will be provided.
-1 Law Society of Hong Kong CPD point has been applied for.
+1 Law Society of Hong Kong CPD point has been accredited.
 New York and California Approved Jurisdiction policy may apply.

 TOPIC: New Work Authorization Rules in China: What You Should Know